The affinely invariant distance correlation: Time series of wind vectors at the Stateline wind energy center

-Figure \ref{fig:4x4pcorplot} shows the classical (Pearson) sample auto and cross correlation functions for the four univariate time series.
+Figure~\ref{fig:4x4pcorplot} shows the classical (Pearson) sample auto and cross correlation functions for the four univariate time series.
 The auto correlation functions generally decay with the temporal, but do so non-monotonously, due to the presence of a diurnal component.
-The cross correlation functions between the wind vector components at Vansycle and Goodnoe Hills show remarkable asymmetries and peak at positive lags, due to the prevailing westerly and southwesterly wind (Gneiting, et al.~2006).
-In another interesting feature, the cross correlations between the north-south and east-west components at lag zero are strongly positive, documenting the dominance of southwesterly winds.
+The cross correlation functions between the wind vector components at Vansycle and Goodnoe Hills show remarkable asymmetries and peak at positive lags, due to the prevailing westerly and southwesterly wind (Gneiting \textit{et al.} \cite{Gneetal06}).
+In another interesting feature, the cross correlations between the north--south and east--west components at lag zero are strongly positive, documenting the dominance of southwesterly winds.

-Figure \ref{fig:4x4dcorplot} shows the sample auto and cross distance correlation functions for the four time series; as these variables are univariate, there is no distinction between the standard and the affinely invariant version of the distance correlation.
+Figure~\ref{fig:4x4dcorplot} shows the sample auto and cross distance correlation functions for the four time series; as these variables are univariate, there is no distinction between the standard and the affinely invariant version of the distance correlation.
 The patterns seen resemble those in the case of the Pearson correlation.
-For comparison, we also display values of the distance correlation based on the sample Pearson correlations shown in Figure \ref{fig:4x4pcorplot}, and converted to distance correlation under the assumption of bivariate Gaussianity, using the results of Sz\'ekely, et al.~(2007, p.~2786) and Section \ref{sec:aidc.mvn}; in every single case, these values are smaller than the original ones.
+For comparison, we also display values of the distance correlation based on the sample Pearson correlations shown in Figure~\ref {fig:4x4pcorplot}, and converted to distance correlation under the assumption of bivariate Gaussianity, using the results of Sz\'ekely \textit{et al.} \cite{SzeRizBak07}, page 2785, and Section~\ref {sec:aidc.mvn}; in every single case, these values are smaller than the original ones.\vadjust{\goodbreak}

-Having considered the univariate time series setting, it is natural and complementary to look at the wind vector time series $(V^{\rm EW}_j,V^{\rm NS}_j)$ at Vansycle and $(G^{\rm EW}_j,G^{\rm NS}_j)$ at Goodnoe Hills from a genuinely multivariate perspective.
-To this end, Figure \ref{fig:2x2corplot} shows the sample affinely invariant auto and cross distance correlation functions for the bivariate wind vector series at the two sites.
+Having considered the univariate time series setting, it is natural and complementary to look at the wind vector time series $(V^{\mathrm {EW}}_j,V^{\mathrm{NS}}_j)$ at Vansycle and $(G^{\mathrm {EW}}_j,G^{\mathrm{NS}}_j)$ at Goodnoe Hills from a genuinely multivariate perspective.
+To this end, Figure~\ref{fig:2x2corplot} shows the sample affinely invariant auto and cross distance correlation functions for the bivariate wind vector series at the two sites.
 Again, a diurnal component is visible, and there is a remarkable asymmetry in the cross-correlation functions, which peak at lags of about two to three hours.